felixbinder/campuscallosum.org/index.md

 <!-- <p align="center"><b>Find us at <a href="https://www.google.com/maps/d/viewer?mid=1IGnBpMKyclYjKZvhw9HQokDkeWAqBXhf&ll=40.78216363391222%2C-119.19619796311491&z=19">2:30 & A</a></b></p> -->

-Our favorite fiber tract, the Campus Callosum, is going back to Burning Man this year and looking to form new connections!

 ### Hypothesis
 Scientifically rigorous yet playful participation enhances your burn.